 Contemporary Women’s Fiction | Book Set In NYC*

 CW: 9/11; It’s no surprise that Emily Giffin’s The Lies That Bind is one of our most anticipated summer 2020 book releases.
 Cecily Gardner is recovering from a breakup when a mysterious and handsome man at the bar tells her to resist the urge to call her ex.
 After drinks, they spend the night together; yet, Cecily doesn’t even know his name.

 Grant is a trader at one of the Towers and tragically goes missing during 9/11.
 When Cecily sees his face on a missing person poster, a reporter friend calls the number.
 That one call alters Cecily’s current reality.
 The Lies That Bind is less fluff and more a poignant commentary about love’s imperfections.
 Amazon | Goodreads | Book Information→

 African-American Romance | Rom-Com | Book Set In Austin, Texas*

-O, The Oprah Magazine named The Boyfriend Project by Farrah Rochon as one of their most anticipated romances of 2020.
+O, The Oprah Magazine named The Boyfriend Project by Farrah Rochon as one of their most anticipated romances and summer 2020 book releases.
 The Boyfriend Project was also one of May’s five selected books for Book Of The Month.